kerwitz/just-slide/README.md

 1. Grab the [current release](https://github.com/kerwitz/just-slide/releases) or install using bower:

    `bower install just-slide`

+   > **Note:** the files in this repository might be unstable, please install the latest release
+   > in favor over taking the files from the repository directly.

 2. Include the needed files in your html file:

    ```html